With the improved up!, Volkswagen can offer citycar buyers a very competitive proposition indeed. Jonathan Crouch checks it out

 Inside, there's a cool dished three-spoke steering wheel fashioned from light magnesium and framing an instrument cluster of refreshing simplicity.
 A pity though that it's still only adjustable for height, not for reach.
 The interior design with its large speedometer is clean and easy to get to grips with, featuring high gloss back trim and a compact centre pod for many of the minor controls.
 True, there's no shortage of hard plastics, but this doesn't feel like a car that's been ruthlessly built down to a price.
 It just feels agreeably minimalist.

 Market and Model

-Pricing sits mainly in the £12,000 to £16,000 bracket, though the all-electric 'e-up!' will cost you just under £20,000, once the government grant has been subtracted from its asking price.
-As usual with the up!, there's a choice of either three or five-door bodystyles (though you can only have the three-door with either base or GTI trim).
+Pricing sits mainly in the £14,000 to £16,000 bracket, though the up!
+GTI will cost you just over £18,000, once the government grant has been subtracted from its asking price.
+As usual with the up!, there's a choice of either three or five-door bodystyles.
 There are now seven spec levels.
-These kick off with the standard up! model, then there are the trendy 'White Edition' and 'Black Edition' variants, plus the 'beats' derivative, before you get to the mildly sporty-looking 'R-Line' version and the properly sporty GTI derivative.
-At the top of the range is the battery-powered e-up!.
+These kick off with the standard up! model, then there's the trendy 'Black Edition' variant, plus the 'Beats' derivative, before you get to the mildly sporty-looking 'R-Line' version and the properly sporty GTI derivative.
 Buyers can choose from a range of customisable dashboard designs and specify a 300W BeatsAudio sound system.